MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

 ### Initiate offline backup

-1. When you create a new protection group and add online protection to existing protection group, you see the following screen.
+1. When you create a new protection group with online protection or add online protection to existing protection group, you see the following screen.
 To select Initial online Replication method, select **Transfer using my own disk** and Click **Next**.
+> [!NOTE]
+> To add online protection to an existing Protection Group, use Modify Protection Group option.
+Currently, we have a known issue with *Add online protection* wizard.

     ![Import screen](./media/backup-server/create-new-protection-group.png)